Julián Sánchez Melgar: Parot doctrine

 He was speaker and main defender of the Parot doctrine, designed to impose full compliance with the sentences of ETA members and others convicted of serious crimes.
 Despite having been partially endorsed by the Constitutional Court, the Parot doctrine was appealed by Inés del Río and annulled by the European Court of Human Rights, considering that it violated articles 5.1 and 7 of the European Convention on Human Rights.

 2017-18 Spanish constitutional crisis

 On 31 October 2017, the Office of the Prosecutor presented a complaint against the members of the sovereign process of Catalonia after the dissolution of the Parliament of Catalonia; that is, against its president Carme Forcadell and the rest of the members of the Parliamentary Bureau who had voted for the declaration of independence: Anna Simó, Lluís Corominas, Lluís Guinó, Ramona Barrufet i Santacana and Joan Josep Nuet.
 The Admissions Chamber of the Supreme Court declared itself competent and appointed Llarena as examining magistrate.
-Among the five members of the Supreme Court who voted in favor of the admission of the complaint by the attorney general, was Sánchez Melgar who, after Maza's death, became head of the Prosecution Ministry.
+Among the five members of the Supreme Court who voted in favor of the admission of the complaint by the Prosecutor general, was Sánchez Melgar who, after Maza's death, became head of the Prosecution Ministry.